stefan-niedermann/fis/README.md

 ## What is this?

-`JarFIS` covers a special use case for german firefighters, who usually are notified about new operations via Fax.
+`JarFIS` covers a special use case for german firefighters, who usually are notified about new operations via fax.
 The tool is capable of displaying the same information on an info screen to better spread the incoming information to new volunteer firefighters who arrive at the fire department.